mesastraw/PacketLens/README.md

 To quit press q

-give the table some time to fill and then you can scroll up and down the table using scroll wheel up and down
+give the table some time to fill and then you can scroll up and down the table using scroll wheel